0x2A-VR/HS2VR/README.md

+# This project is not being maintained anymore.
+Check out other forks (e.g. https://github.com/OrangeSpork/HS2VR) if you encounter issues or want to contribute.

 # About

 This is a hack to get VR functionality into Honey Select 2, since the offical VR mode hadn't been released yet.
 Unless someone makes a proper release of VRGIN that works with HS2, consider this project abandoned.